Zunawe/web-boilerplate/README.md

 Building
 - `build` - Builds client and server code into the `dist/` directory
-- `build:dist` - Creates a built app that doesn't know about build tools or dev dependencies.
-Just unpack and run `npm start`.
 - `build:client` - Runs webpack, which will compile typescript, transpile to es5, and bundle.
 Also grabs other resources like images or stylesheets.
 Outputs to `dist/client/`
 - `build:server` - Runs the typescript compiler and outputs to `dist/server` (plus the root `index.ts`)